-In general, orders to sell or "redeem" shares may be placed directly with the Funds or through a financial intermediary.
-You may redeem all or part of your investment in a Fund's shares on any business day that a Fund calculates its NAV.
+In general, orders to sell or "redeem" shares may be placed directly with the Fund or through a financial intermediary.
+You may redeem all or part of your investment in the Fund's shares on any business day that the Fund calculates its NAV.